Circumcising Incision: Surgical Approach to the Penile Shaft

 Surgical Technique of a Circumcising Incision

-- Circumferential incision along the coronary sulcus.
-In circumcised patients, the incision is done along the circumcision scar.
+- Do a circumferential incision along the coronal sulcus.
+In circumcised patients, incise along the circumcision scar.

-- The skin of the penile shaft is pulled back and mobilized (degloving) on the level of the Buck's fascia.
+- The skin of the penile shaft is pulled back and mobilized (degloving) on the level of the Buck fascia.

 - In uncircumcised patients, the inner layer of the prepuce is resected analogous to a circumcision.

-- Paramedian splitting of Buck's fascia at 3 and 9 o'clock to isolate the neurovascular bundle.
-The neurovascular bundle is mobilized directly on the level of the tunica albuginea.
+- Split the Buck fascia at 3 and 9 o'clock to isolate the neurovascular bundle.
+Mobilize the neurovascular bundle directly on the level of the tunica albuginea.
 A vessel loop is used for handling of the mobilized neurovascular bundle.

 References